markydoug/zillow_project/README.md

 * Use findings to make recommendations and establish a foundation for future work to improve model's performance.

 ## Initial Thoughts
-My initial hypothesis is that .
+My initial hypothesis is that square feet and location are strong drivers of home value.

 ## The Plan
-* Aqcuire the data from Codeup mySQL database
+### Aqcuire the data from Codeup mySQL database

 ### Prepare data
 #### Dropped rows: